Tuesday, April 14, 2009

 • Can generate MIDI, Sync 24, and time signals (the time base can be selected from 1, 2, 3, 4, 12, 24, 48, 96 or 120 clock pulses per quarter note)

-and tape data storage facility.
+Full edit function and tape data storage facility.

 Can sync slave instruments to tape.

-numerical pads, tap switch or audio source click
+Can control tempo by tempo knob, numerical pads, tap switch or audio source click

 • Can sync music with video within your time parameter.